Proofreading – Wyh Uyo Suhodln’t Sikp It (no, really)

 “Letter features are processed through a route of letter classification/identification.
 Middle letter identification proceeds largely independently of position.”

 Well, that’s cleared that up.

 We can but draw one conclusion from his work: Literary agents aren’t human.
 Why?
 Because you try sending a poorly spelled manuscript to one of them.
 Welcome to the bottom of the bottom of the bottom of the slush pile.

-Now I say that with ALL due respect (I can suck up like the rest) but we as writers know that to present our finished manuscript to an agent for consideration, especially if we’re new to the game, that manuscript must be preceft.
+Now I say that will ALL due respect (I can suck up like the rest) but we as writers know that to present our finished manuscript to an agent for consideration, especially if we’re new to the game, that manuscript must be preceft.
 Pertecf.
 PERFECT.

 Even if we’re not submitting to agents or publishers, increasing numbers of authors are self-publishing which can mean their work may go out unchecked by anyone but the writer themselves.
 Uh-oh.
-Even the best writers can fall foul of this if their publishing houses haven’t proofread properly.
+Even the best writers can foul fall of this if their publishing houses haven’t proofread properly.